Xite747/bd-theme-assets/README.md

-This is just a personal poormans CDN for my custom betterdiscord theme assets :skull:
+This is just a poormans CDN for my custom betterdiscord theme assets :skull: